Azure-Samples/communication-services-python-quickstarts/Python-MoveParticipantsSample/readme.md

 # Call Automation - Quick Start Sample

-In this quickstart, we cover how you can use Call Automation SDK to make an outbound call to a phone number and use the newly announced integration with Azure AI services to play dynamic prompts to participants using Text-to-Speech and recognize user voice input through Speech-to-Text to drive business logic in your application.
+This sample demonstrates how to utilize the Call Automation SDK to implement a Move Participants Call scenario.

 # Design